GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 ---

 {% Aside %}
-  The Wake Lock API, part of Google's
+  The Screen Wake Lock API, part of Google's [capabilities project](https://developers.google.com/web/updates/capabilities), is currently in development.
-  [capabilities project](https://developers.google.com/web/updates/capabilities),
-  is currently in development.
 This post will be updated as the implementation progresses.
 {% endAside %}

-## What is the Wake Lock API? {: #what }
+## What is the Screen Wake Lock API? {: #what }

 To avoid draining the battery, most devices quickly go to sleep when left idle.
-While this is fine most of the time, some applications need to keep the screen or the device awake to complete their work.
-Examples include a run-tracking app, which turns the screen off but keeps the system awake, or a game like [Ball Puzzle](https://ball-puzzle.appspot.com/), which uses the device motion APIs for input.
+While this is fine most of the time, some applications need to keep the screen awake to complete their work.
+Examples include cooking apps that show the steps of a recipe or a game like [Ball Puzzle](https://ball-puzzle.appspot.com/), which uses the device motion APIs for input.

-The [Wake Lock API][spec-ed] provides a way to prevent the device from dimming and locking the screen or going to sleep.
+The [Screen Wake Lock API][spec-ed] provides a way to prevent the device from dimming and locking the screen.
 This capability enables new experiences that, until now, required a native app.

-The Wake Lock API reduces the need for hacky and potentially power-hungry workarounds.
+The Screen Wake Lock API reduces the need for hacky and potentially power-hungry workarounds.
 It addresses the shortcomings of an older API that was limited to simply keeping the screen on and had a number of security and privacy issues.

-## Suggested use cases for the Wake Lock API {: #use-cases }
+## Suggested use cases for the Screen Wake Lock API {: #use-cases }

 [RioRun](https://www.theguardian.com/sport/2016/aug/06/rio-running-app-marathon-course-riorun),
 a web app developed by [The Guardian](https://www.theguardian.com/),